Population III candidates

 Modified

-This page maintains an up-to-date (as of October 1, 2025) compilation of all reported high-redshift (\(z \gtrsim 3\)) Pop III-hosting galaxy candidates, i.e. galaxies for which the presence of an active Pop III component has been suggested to account for the observed emission – regardless of the average metallicity of the galaxy.
+This page maintains an up-to-date (as of April 17, 2026) compilation of all reported high-redshift (\(z \gtrsim 3\)) Pop III-hosting galaxy candidates, i.e. galaxies for which the presence of an active Pop III component has been suggested to account for at least part of the observed emission – regardless of the average metallicity of the system.

-The table is dynamically generated in the code block below, and it can be automatically exported to various formats for further use in analysis or publications.
+The table is dynamically generated in the code block below.

 Show the code